This project was inspired by a commercial product called AxiDraw that I saw a video of recently from Evil Mad Scientist Laboratories.

-Servo cable has to go to (red) +5V, (black) GND and (white or brown) Digital pin 11.
+Servo cable has to go to (red) +5V, (black) GND and signal (white or brown) to Digital pin 11.
 Servo cable is too short, so an 250mm extension cable will be needed.

 Each stepper motor goes to X and Y axis four pin headers on the CNCShield.

 There is an optional improvement: make the plotter wireless by adding a Bluetooth module, but I would only do this once everything else is up and running.

 There are two types of programs to use in your computer (until someone creates one that does both): one for creating the code for a given graphical design.
 And a second program to send the code just created so the plotter will draw it on paper.

 For the first part I use Inscape free vector drawing program with a plugin I hacked.
 Install may be a bit tricky for the non tech savvy user.